teialt/unity-hand-tracking-game/README.md

 # unity-hand-tracking-game
-A game by unity engine and leap-motion hand tracking device.
+A hand-tracking game powered by Unity 3D.
+Hand information could be input by LeapMotion device.